 Land based skills and knowledge fast dying out, must be captured to inspire new generations of artists, social and urban geographers, designers, managers, scientists and entrepreneurs.

 But how can we support this movement when traditional options for learning are in a reductive and increasingly exclusive cycle?
 Courses are closing, fees are on the increase.
 Working practices can appear to actively encourage a silo mentality.
 A more proactive way of learning that encourages cross-disciplinary collaboration to spark new ideas.
 A model that provides adaptive learning that can support knowledge sharing, celebrates difference, enables personal development, encourage specialism in subjects that excite and challenge the individual, supports community empowerment.
 A model that is structured to enable accessible learning tailored to suit the specific needs of the participant.

 We believe there is, and are confident that a mechanism for enhanced Landscape Learning can emerge, with your input.

-Over the next 12 months we will begin to test our ideas through a series of participatory events and activities, collaborating with experts; to look at the different ways landscape influences our lives and the ways we shape the landscape; exploring the impact that design of the public realm and environment can have on wellbeing, attitudes towards stewardship, responsibility, collaboration; and providing a platform for knowledge sharing.
+We are beginning to test our ideas through a series of participatory events and activities, collaborating with experts; to look at the different ways landscape influences our lives and the ways we shape the landscape; exploring the impact that design of the public realm and environment can have on wellbeing, attitudes towards stewardship, responsibility, collaboration; and providing a platform for knowledge sharing.

 We are passionate about the landscape and environment; we are committed to improving standards of living across all communities through good design practice.
 We believe the success of this initiative will depend on the spirit of collaborative practice and the activation of our networks to enrich the experience, to develop virtual and face-to-face communities who have shared interests, share our enthusiasm for the ecosystem and have been searching for an opportunity to expand and share their knowledge.